Presidency of Barack Obama: 2008 election

-After winning election to represent Illinois in the Senate in 2004, Obama announced that he would run for president in February 2007.
-In the 2008 Democratic primary, Obama faced Senator and former First Lady Hillary Clinton.
-Several other candidates, including Senator Joe Biden of Delaware and former Senator John Edwards, also ran for the nomination, but these candidates dropped out after the initial primaries.
-In June, on the day of the final primaries, Obama clinched the nomination by winning a majority of the delegates, including both pledged delegates and superdelegates.
-Obama and Biden, whom Obama selected as his running mate, were nominated as the Democratic ticket at the August 2008 Democratic National Convention.
+Barack Obama announced his candidacy for the Democratic nomination in the 2008 presidential election on February 10, 2007.
+In June 2008, Obama secured the Democratic nomination.
+Obama selected Senator Joe Biden of Delaware as his running mate, and the two were officially nominated at the 2008 Democratic National Convention.

-With Republican President George W. Bush term-limited, the Republicans nominated Senator John McCain of Arizona for the presidency.
-In the general election, Obama defeated McCain, taking 52.9% of the popular vote and 365 of the 538 electoral votes.
-In the Congressional elections, Democrats added to their majorities in both houses of Congress, and Speaker of the House Nancy Pelosi and Senate Majority Leader Harry Reid both remained in their posts.
+On November 4, Obama was projected to have secured the presidency.
+Obama won the presidential election with 365 electoral votes, while John McCain received 173.
+In the concurrent congressional elections, Democrats secured a government trifecta after retaining their majorities in the House of Representatives and the Senate, and Speaker of the House Nancy Pelosi and Senate Majority Leader Harry Reid both remained in their posts.
 Republicans John Boehner and Mitch McConnell continued to serve as House Minority Leader and Senate Minority Leader, respectively.

 Transition period, inauguration, and first 100 days

+Transition period and inauguration

-The presidential transition period began following Obama's election to the presidency in November 2008, though Obama had chosen Chris Lu to begin planning for the transition in May 2008.
+The presidential transition period began following Obama's victory in the 2008 U.S. presidential election, though Obama had chosen Chris Lu to begin planning for the transition in May 2008.
 John Podesta, Valerie Jarrett, and Pete Rouse co-chaired the Obama-Biden Transition Project.
-During the transition period, Obama announced nominations for his Cabinet and administration.
+During the transition period, Obama announced nominations for his cabinet and administration.
 In November 2008, Congressman Rahm Emanuel accepted Obama's offer to serve as White House Chief of Staff.

-Obama was inaugurated on January 20, 2009, succeeding George W. Bush.
-Obama officially assumed the presidency at 12:00 pm, EST, and completed the oath of office at 12:05 pm, EST. He delivered his inaugural address immediately following his oath.
+Obama was inaugurated on January 20, 2009, officially assuming the presidency at 12:00 pm, EST, and completing the oath of office at 12:05 pm, EST. He delivered his inaugural address immediately following his oath.
 Obama's transition team was highly complimentary of the Bush administration's outgoing transition team, particularly with regards to national security, and some elements of the Bush-Obama transition were later codified into law.